 As the appellant, you need to determine what parts of the trial court's paper record should be included in the record on appeal.
-At or before the time you file your notice of appeal, you should prepare a list of the pleadings, motions, briefs, and other papers you believe the court of appeals may need to decide your issues on appeal.
+At or before the time you file your notice of appeal, you should prepare a list of the pleadings, motions, briefs, and other papers you believe the Court of Appeals may need to decide your issues on appeal.
 In most cases, the trial court clerk's office will compile the requested documents, sequentially paginate them (so that they are more easily cited or referenced by the parties), and send them to the Court of Appeals.
-Therefore, you want to include as much information about the documents you are requesting to be included as you can to assist the clerk, such as the date of filing, the complete name of the document, and docket entry number (if available).
-The designation of items for the Clerk's Record must be filed with the district court and served on all parties.
-A sample designation form is attached as Form 4.
+Therefore, in order to assist the trial court clerk, provide as much information about the documents you are requesting to be included, such as the date of filing, the complete name of the document, and docket entry number (if available).
+The designation of items for the Clerk's Record must be filed with the district or country court clerk and served on all parties.
+A sample designation form is available as Form 7.

-You must make arrangements with the trial court clerk to pay for the Clerk's Record before it is due in the court of appeals.
+You must make arrangements with the trial court clerk to pay for the Clerk's Record before it is due in the Court of Appeals.
 If you believe that you qualify for a waiver of these costs, then you need to file an affidavit of indigence with the trial court at or before the time you file your notice of appeal, as explained below in part XI.

 If at any time before you file your brief, you discover that additional items are needed from the trial court's file, you can submit a letter request to the trial court's clerk requesting that a supplemental record be prepared.
 TEX.
 R. APP.
 P. 34.5(c)(1).
-A sample letter request is included as Form 5.
+A sample letter request is included as Form 9.